Reviews You Can Rely On

 Credit: Hale Milano

 To help get a feel for what decibel readings mean, we recorded the volume of both our quietest and loudest models side by side.
 The Ryobi 40V is not only quiet but also has a pleasant pitch.
 Other quiet scoring models sounded harsher to our ears.
 In comparison, the loudest model we tested was the Makita.
-Between the two is a difference of only 19 decibels.
+There is a difference of only 19 decibels between the two.
 Again, it had a soft pitch despite its objectively louder decibel measurement.
 It's worth noting that despite the difference in decibel readings, the pitch played a large role in determining how loud each blower sounds.

 Side-by-side sound comparison of the quietest (far blower, Ryobi) and loudest (near blower, Makita) reveals that pitch makes just as much an impact on sound perception as decibels.